adoyle-h/one.nvim/doc/install-and-init.md

     - It maybe be slow to download plugins.
 Modify `config.proxy.github` option to use proxy.
 Read [Proxy](./usage/proxy.md) for details.
     - You can refer to [my init.lua][init.lua] for more complex config.

 2. Call `nvim` to open neovim.
-It will auto download dependent packages, including impatient.nvim and lazy.nvim/vim-plug/packer.nvim.
+It will auto download dependent packages, including plugin manager (lazy.nvim/vim-plug/packer.nvim).
 And then auto download plugins.

 3. When plugins installed failed.
 See [FAQ - Plugins Installed Failed](./faq/install-failed.md#plugins-installed-failed).